-&lt;sup>r Reference 11, p 6.
+^r Reference 11, p 6.

-&lt;sup>s Reference 11, p 7.
+^s Reference 11, p 7.

-&lt;sup>t Reference 11, p 21.
+^t Reference 11, p 21.

-&lt;sup>u Reference 14, p 6.
+^u Reference 14, p 6.

-institutions to develop specific guidelines that address "research integrity issues."
+Canada, each of which is a Crown corporation independent of the government, has encouraged universities and institutions to develop specific guidelines that address "research integrity issues."
 Institutions were required to have adopted such guidelines by January 30, 1995, or lose their eligibility for federal research funds.
 In 2004, the Tri-Council published a detailed statement on scientific misconduct in research and scholarship.

-Canada recently issued an evidence-based assessment for the federal government intended to support the government in its work in developing research misconduct public policy.
-The report indicated that Canada needs to develop a positive culture for research integrity promotion and sanctioning.
+Canada recently issued an evidence-based assessment for the federal government intended to support the government in its work in developing research misconduct public policy.^{9,15} The report indicated that Canada needs to develop a positive culture for research integrity promotion and sanctioning.
 As part of the assessment, the report details models used by other countries to combat research misconduct issues.
-In August 2011, a consultation was launched within the university sector in an effort to strengthen the current Framework for the Tri-Council's institutional policy review.
-Currently, universities have the responsibility of investigating research misconduct.
+In August 2011, a consultation was launched within the university sector in an effort to strengthen the current Framework for the Tri-Council's institutional policy review.16 Currently, universities have the responsibility of investigating research misconduct.